mzpqnxow/pybuild23/pybuild.dir/README.md

 ## Credits

 * Concept and original implementation by David Marker
-* Re-implementation, Python3 support, `make new` target by Adam Greene.
+* Re-implementation, Python3 support, `make new` target, restructuring, cleanup by Adam Greene.
 See LICENSE.